android-soft-uni/2019-android-development/README.md

 Channels:

 `#announcements` - This channel is for workspace-wide communication and announcements.
 All members are in this channel.
+This channel is for learning new and basics things.

 `#introductions` - Introduce yourself to the community